 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for trips which includes coverage for cancellation, trip disruption, baggage and personal property.
-ExpeditionTrips can assist you with this.
+ExpeditionTrips can assist U.S. residents with travel protection options.
 Other conditions may apply based on pre-existing conditions.

 This itinerary will be led by the world-renown bird specialist Noah Strycker.
 Noah set a world record, spotting 6,042 bird species in one year, and now turns his attention to the rare islands of the Atlantic.